Some practical, useful and necessary information for your visit to Venice:

 Qualified guide of the city of Venice and Veneto Region

-Make sure that your guide follows sustainable and respectful working criteria for Venice and make sure your guide is licensed, before booking.
+Make sure that your guide follows sustainable and respectful working criteria for Venice and its inhabitants and make sure your guide is licensed, before booking.